Bank of America Advantage Plus Banking review

 Peter Carleton is a writer that covers banking and investing, breaking down what you need to know about where you put your money.
 When Peter's not thinking about cutting-edge banking apps and robo-advisors, he runs a creative agency and spends his spare time cooking or reading.

-Advantage Plus Banking is best for those looking for more ways to waive their monthly fee.
-This simple checking account offers a handful of ways to access your money and three ways to avoid the $12 monthly fee.
-You can also sign up for overdraft protection and write checks.
+Bank of America’s Advantage Plus Banking is best for those who want to write checks and like banking at physical branches.
+This no-frills checking account offers a handful of ways to access your money, and you can sign up for Balance Connect, BofA’s overdraft protection service.

 But it also has higher fees and a smaller ATM network than many other banks.
 And you’ll need to deposit at least $100 to open the account.